strimzi/strimzi.github.io/_posts/2020-01-06-using-strimzi-with-amazon-nlb-loadbalancers.md

 However, in the wizard, we created only the target group for the bootstrap service.
 We will need to create the target groups also for the different brokers.
 That can be done in the _Target Groups_ section of the EC2 dashboard.
-When you go there, you should already see the bootstrap load balancer there.
+When you go there, you should already see the bootstrap target group there.

 [![Overview of the target groups]({{ "/assets/2020-01-06-nlb-target-groups.png" }})](/assets/2020-01-06-nlb-target-groups.png)